jKalfis/pfUI-DQB/README.md

 * pfUI itself does not need to be modified
 * pfUI updates do not require manually reapplying changes
 * DQB options can be enabled or disabled independently
-* The customization can be maintained as a separate project
 * The original pfUI frame styling remains intact

 The long-term goal is to continue expanding this architecture without unnecessarily modifying pfUI itself.